-American Medical Association Journal of Ethics December 2000, Volume 2, Number 12: 141-144.
+American Medical Association Journal of Ethics August 2002, Volume 4, Number 8: 238-241.

+PERSONAL NARRATIVE

-PERSONAL NARRATIVE "Please Help Me.
+"Please Help Me.
 My Baby Is Sick and Needs Medicine!"
 Robert Davidson, MD, MPH

-Before coming to Eastern Africa, I was repeatedly warned about "culture shock."
+Before coming to eastern Africa, I was repeatedly warned about "culture shock."
 We have been fortunate to enjoy a fair amount of international travel and had lived for a time in Central America.
 I thought I was ready.
 Most of the transition has gone well.
 I am even learning a little Swahili.
 Against the advice of the Regional Security Officer for the US Embassy, we elected to not live in one of the secure compounds of clustered townhomes that house mostly Americans and personnel from other embassies.
-Instead, we selected a lovely older home on a two-and-a-half-acre plot.
+Instead, we selected a lovely older home on a 2 1/2-acre plot.